 Cemeteries are creepy places to be at the best of times.
 After all, it is disconcerting to think that you are surrounded by the corpses of hundreds if not thousands of people.
-So, when you throw a few ghost stories and unexplained events into the mix it really takes the spookiness to a whole new level!
+So, throwing a few ghost stories and unexplained events into the mix takes the spookiness to a whole new level!

-Let’s explore some of the most haunted cemeteries in America…
+Let’s explore the most haunted cemeteries in America!

 1. Westminster Hall & Burying Ground, Baltimore MD

-The cemetery at Westminster Presbyterian Church in Baltimore, Maryland, is apparently the home of the screaming skull.
+The cemetery at Westminster Presbyterian Church in Baltimore, Maryland, is the home of the screaming skull.

 The legend states that a minister was murdered here, and every night at the same time, his skull would start screaming.

 Eventually, his body was dug up, and the skull gagged before being encased in a concrete block that now stands by his gravestone.

 According to locals, it is still possible to hear the muffled screaming on quiet nights.
 Edgar Allan Poe is also buried here, but he seems to be at rest!

 Union Cemetery in Easton, Connecticut, dates back to the 1600s, so it is not difficult to imagine it is haunted.
 The cemetery is known locally as ‘White Lady Cemetery’ after its most prevalent ghost!